 Advantages and Importance of Market Segmentation

 Before we go further, it’s worth noting why market segmentation is relevant to business growth and how you can benefit from its implementation.
-In short, market segmentation represents literal division of your leads into several categories based on their preferences and expectations from your brand.
+In short, market segmentation represents the literal division of your leads into several categories based on their preferences and expectations from your brand.

 This process is especially important if you work with an international customer base with a plethora of cultural, social and lifestyle differences between each other.
-Successful market segmentation will allow you to create a more personalised content marketing and ensure that your bounce rates drop while your conversion rates grow.
+Successful market segmentation will allow you to create more personalised content marketing and ensure that your bounce rates drop while your conversion rates grow.
 Besides that, there are several important benefits to market segmentation for your business, including the following:

 - Clearer targeting of customer’s needs